shuber/authentication/README.markdown

 	# Returns the current user or nil if a user is not logged in
 	current_user

-	# Checks if the current user is authenticated (optionaly accepts a block that is yielded when true)
+	# Checks if the current user is authenticated
 	logged_in?

 	# Login a user